Consumer medicine information

 This medicine is available only with a doctor's prescription.

-• you are allergic to defibrotide, or any of the ingredients listed at the end of this leaflet.
+• are allergic to defibrotide or any of the other ingredients listed in this leaflet

 • are using other medicines to break down blood clots such as tissue plasminogen activators (e.g. alteplase, reteplase).